Stimulated emission depletion (STED) microscopy is a super-resolution (SR) fluorescence microscopy technique which can overcome the diffraction limit.

 The focal spot of the excitation beam overlaps the doughnut-shaped focal spot of the depletion beam.
 This enables the selective targeting of molecules within a sample or specimen, allowing for high-resolution imaging.

-VIDEO Applications of STED
+Applications of STED

 Since its development, STED has proven itself to be a powerful tool for biomedical research.
 With STED, live cell imaging is possible through the fusion of green fluorescent proteins (GFP) to targeted proteins.